agda/agda/doc/user-manual/tools/generating-latex.rst

   Colour scheme similar to the colours used in Epigram1.

 ``nofontsetup``
-  Instructs the package not to select any fonts.
+  Instructs the package to not select any fonts, and to not change the font encoding.

+``noinputencodingsetup``
+  Instructs the package to not change the input encoding, and to not load the `ucs` package.

 ``references``
   Enables :ref:`inline typesetting <latex-inline-references>` of